-There are two storage compartments located in the bow.
-The center bow seat cushion lifts lift up to provide storage underneath.
-The second compartment is located in the cockpit sole and is designed for storage.
+There are three storage compartments located in the bow.
+The port and starboard seats lift up to provide storage underneath.
+The third compartment is located in the cockpit sole and is designed for storage.
 Note this is not dry storage as it is exposed to the bilge.